ngrx/platform/projects/ngrx.io/content/guide/data/faq.md

 * The store publishes an _event_ when updated by a reducer.

-* You application listens for store _events_; when it hears an event of interest, the app pulls the corresponding object(s) from the store.
+* Your application listens for store _events_; when it hears an event of interest, the app pulls the corresponding object(s) from the store.

 _NgRx_ is similar in almost all important respects.
 It differs most significantly in replacing _events_ with _observables_.